 Baracoa was first visited by Christopher Colombus in 1492 and then founded by the first governor of Cuba, Diego Velázquez de Cuéllar, in 1511.
 It was the oldest Spanish settlement on the island and the first capital of Cuba.
 It’s surrounded by a wide mountain range on one side, and by the Bay of Honey on the other, which makes it quite isolated from the rest of the country.

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Baracoa.

 Stroll around the city center early in the morning

 Even a short walk through the streets of Baracoa makes it obvious this city isn’t much about impressive colonial architecture (unlike Trinidad and Havana) but more about the atmosphere and its people.
-From the very early hours the locals would gather around the park in front of the cathedral ready for a game of chess or domino.
-It’s the perfect place to meet locals or fellow travellers since this place is quite busy in the morning.
+From the very early hours the locals gather around the park in front of the Cathedral ready for a game of chess or domino.
+It’s the perfect place to meet locals or fellow travelers since this place is quite busy in the morning.

 Book a day excursion at the tour agency

 There are several tour agencies around the city center all of them offering almost the same excursion packages.
 Book the one that combines cocoa plantations and cocoa production tour, quick stay at Bahia de Mata, visit to the canyon of Yumuri river together with a river swim and the lazy time at the beach after all.
 Check out the few agencies since the prices can vary from 15 to 25 CUC.
 It’s recommended to book a tour online or via phone call at least a day in advance.

 Learn about the cocoa production and try the original Cuban chocolate